joshwatters/Snow-Plow-On-Jetson/README.md

 ## Snow-Plow-On-Jetson
-Repository to be cloned directly to the Jetson Nano on the autonomous Snow Plow Project In the event of a catastrophic failure and a complete reinstall is nessecary, see:
+Repository to be cloned directly to the Jetson Nano on the autonomous Snow Plow Project In the event of a catastrophic failure and a complete re-install is nessecary, see:

 - [Reinstall](/Docs/reinstall.MD)